fineanmol/plant-tree/README.md

-🍀 Updated on Mon, 13 Jan 2025 13:18:43 GMT
+🎋 Updated on Mon, 13 Jan 2025 13:22:46 GMT

-> "Truth can only be found in one place: the code."
+> "First, solve the problem.
+Then, write the code."